WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 2AirDroid Family Locator

-For parents seeking to ensure their child's safety, WhatsApp Location Tracker offers a comprehensive and responsible solution.
+For parents seeking to ensure their child's safety, AirDroid Parental Control offers a comprehensive and responsible solution.

 With its companion app installed on your child's device, you can view where your child is, where your child has been, and receive alerts when your child enters or exits certain places.
-What's more, it is hard for a child to uninstall the app and stop the location sharing.
+Compared with WhatsApp's temporary, child-started sharing session, a parent-managed family safety tool can provide more consistent location awareness when both parent and child have agreed to use it for safety.

 Pros